Suez Canal remains blocked amid efforts to free stuck vessel

 Some vessels began changing course and dozens of ships were still en route to the waterway, according to the data firm Refinitiv.

 A prolonged closure of the crucial waterway would cause delays in the global shipment chain.
+Some 19,000 vessels passed through the canal last year, according to official figures.
 About 10% of world trade flows through the canal, which is particularly crucial for transporting oil.
 The closure could affect oil and gas shipments to Europe from the Middle East.

+It remained unclear how long the blockage would last.
+Even after reopening the canal that links factories in Asia to consumers in Europe, the waiting containers are likely to arrive at busy ports, forcing them to face additional delays before offloading.

 Apparently anticipating long delays, the owners of the stuck vessel diverted a sister ship, the Ever Greet, on a course around Africa instead, according to satellite data.